-In 2023, water from Well 30 was tested for radium.
-Combined radium (226+228) measured 1.2 picocuries per liter (pCi/L).
-The maximum contaminant level (MCL) is 5 pCi/L.
+In 2023, water from Well 28 was tested for radium.
+Combined radium (226+228) ranged from 1.9 to 4.4 picocuries per liter (pCi/L) - below the maximum contaminant level (MCL) of 5 pCi/L.

 Naturally occurring, radioactive elements are found in rock, soil, water, and air.
 They derive from the creation of our planet and enter our bodies when we drink water, breathe air, and eat foods that contain them.
 Everyone is exposed to some level of radiation in everyday life.
 For example, uranium and thorium are found in rock and soil.
 In time, they decay to other elements including radium, which later decays to radon gas.
 Radon is the largest contributor to our daily exposure of radiation from the natural world.
 More information is available from the Agency for Toxic Substances and Disease Registry (ATSDR).